 The Reserve Bank Board has responsibility for monetary and banking policy and the Reserve Bank's policy on all other matters except payments system policy.
 The Board comprises the Governor (Chair), Deputy Governor (Deputy Chair), Secretary to the Treasury and six non-executive members appointed by the Treasurer, a total of nine.
-Members of the Board during 2016/17 are shown below and details of their qualifications and experience are provided on pages 16-25.
-In mid September 2016, Philip Lowe succeeded Glenn Stevens as Governor and Guy Debelle took office as Deputy Governor.
-The Board's tribute to Mr Stevens on the occasion of his retirement is shown on page 24.
+Attendance by members at meetings of the Board during 2017/18 is shown opposite and members' qualifications and experience are provided on pages 15-26.

 The Reserve Bank Board meets 11 times a year, on the first Tuesday of each month except in January.
 Five members form a quorum for a meeting of the Board.
-In accordance with the Reserve Bank Act, the Board makes decisions by a majority of the votes of the members present and voting, with the chair having a casting vote, if necessary, in addition to a deliberative vote.
+In accordance with the Reserve Bank Act, the Board makes decisions by a majority of the votes of the members present